 This is Deepa Subbian.
-Deepa completed her Master’s in Computer Applications at Bharathiar University, in India, graduating in 2009 and worked for Cognizant Technology Solutions in the SAP Domain before moving to Australia.
+Deepa completed her Masters in Computer Applications at India’s Bharathiar University, graduating in 2009.
+She then worked for Cognizant Technology Solutions in the SAP Domain.

-She married Ramesh in 2012, and just two years later they discovered that her husband had a liver disease which required a transplant.
+She married Ramesh in 2012.
+Just two years later they discovered he had a liver disease which required a transplant.
 Deepa's blood type happened to match her husband's so in 2015 she donated more than half her liver to him, a risky procedure that was successful.
 They moved to Australia together in 2016 and started over again.
 Deepa says, "We took lots of risks in our lives".

-In Australia, Ramesh first found some casual work, often night shifts, before carving a career out for himself in the Lighting Industry.
+In Australia, Ramesh found some casual work, often night shifts, before carving out a career in the lighting industry.

 Deepa struggled to find work in her field, so she started volunteering with St Kilda Mums in 2018.
-This is a photo of her mending a bassinet liner sitting in the kitchen at Vale Street.
+The photo above is of her mending a bassinet liner in the kitchen at Vale Street (where the charity’s first warehouses were located).
 She joined the IT team of skilled volunteers and was a member of the original team who worked out how to connect Raisely with Salesforce via Zapier.

 Deepa had been warned that she might have trouble conceiving after her surgery but in 2019 she gave birth to a healthy baby girl.
 Deepa describes this as "the greatest thing that ever happened in our lives".

-Deepa kept volunteering with me all last year during COVID helping several other charities, including Baby Give Back, The Nappy Collective and Brainwave Australia.
-She now volunteers with me at Blaze Your Trail and is the volunteer Project Leader for Prison Network - supporting a team of volunteers to implement Salesforce Nonprofit Success Pack and migrate legacy data.
+The happy mum kept volunteering with Jessica throughout 2020, during the worst of the pandemic, helping several charities, including Baby Give Back, The Nappy Collective and Brainwave Australia.
+She now volunteers at Blaze Your Trail and is the volunteer Project Leader for Prison Network - supporting a team of volunteers to implement the Salesforce Nonprofit Success Pack (NPSP) and migrate legacy data.

-Deepa describes the Salesforce Buddy Program which she started after her daughter was born as one of the projects very close to her heart.
-In recognition of her contribution to this, she is flying to Sydney soon to participate in the Unite conference where she will present along Nicole Aebi-Moyo from Salesfix.
+Deepa describes the Salesforce Buddy Program, which she started after her daughter was born, as one of the projects closest to her heart.
+In recognition of her contribution to this, she flew to Sydney in 2021 to participate in the Unite conference where she presented alongside Nicole Aebi-Moyo from Salesfix.

-Deepa now works two days a week as a Salesforce Admin for Blaze Your Trailt Cancer Network Australia and one day a week at Bulk Group, but I would estimate she dedicates another 10 and sometimes 20 hours each week to volunteering.
+Deepa now works two days a week as a Salesforce Admin for Blaze Your Trail at Cancer Network Australia and one day a week at Bulk Group, but we estimate she dedicates another 10 to 20 hours each week to volunteering.